Healthcare Workers

 Executive Leadership

-ShiftGen is a company and web-based application for workplace management.
-The core base of clients of the B2B tool are healthcare facilities across the United States.
-Users at these healthcare facilities are comprised of management and their staff.
+The core base of clients of ShiftGen’s B2B tool are healthcare facilities across the United States.
 One primary feature of the ShiftGen app allows managers to create site-wide schedules and manage the workers assigned to those schedules at scale.
+ShiftGen’s web app desperately needed a user interface redesign to meet industry standards for visual design, usability, and contemporary web interaction patterns.

-The highest priority that ShiftGen presented to us was to update the ShiftGen UI to align with today’s industry standards.
-As is common in the design process, we quickly uncovered tangential problems soon after starting.
-During the development of the web app, design solutions were often created in a “one-off” fashion.
-Similar controls and actions were presented uniquely in each context.
+The highest priority given by ShiftGen was to update the product’s user interface to align with industry standards.
+However, as is common in the design process, we quickly uncovered tangential problems that needed to be addressed.
+During the development of the web app, the visual styling of front-end solutions was often created in a “one-off” fashion.
 This development approach led to a disjointed and confusing experience for users.
 Our mission then became to bring unity and predictability to the application to bring users a sense of reliability and trust.

 We returned to research multiple times throughout the project, specifically after we had created wireframes and early visual prototypes.
 Working closely with the developer on this project and interviewing one of the founders of ShiftGen, we uncovered the specific micro-interactions of the controls in each view to identify opportunities to bring unity across the application.

-This approach led us to develop a “schedule” pattern that would be central to each view where users would create or modify a shift schedule.
-The pattern is inspired by a traditional calendar, which is essentially a table, where each day is represented by a table cell.
-But in our model, the days would become “stacks,” and the table cells would become “shift cells.”
+This approach led us to develop a “schedule” pattern central to each view where users create or modify a shift schedule.
+The pattern is inspired by a traditional calendar, essentially a table, where each day is represented by a table cell.
+But in our model, the days would become “stacks,” filled with smaller cells corresponding to those days, “shift cells.”
 Each shift cell represents a single shift of a single worker.

-One of the most important goals I had identified for the ShiftGen app in my design process was to minimize the visual noise created by the dense grid of worker shifts as much as possible.
-Our final design chooses only to show controls for each shift when the user hovers over the shift cell for more than a few moments, or when it is selected.
-We also found ways to separate layers of information.
-The design of the user highlighting and filtering features encourages the user to enable those features when needed and to disable them if, for example, the additional information becomes overwhelming.
-The design also includes a feature for hiding additional indicators, such as warning labels.
+One of the most important goals I identified in my visual design approach was to minimize the noise created by the dense grid of worker shifts with corresponding visual indicators and controls.
+We accomplished this by configuring the shift cells to only show controls when the user hovers over the shift cell for more than a few moments or when it is selected.
+Another approach to minimize visual noise was the design of toggle interactions, which encourage the user to enable layers of information when needed and to disable them if the additional information becomes overwhelming.

 Are you looking for an experienced multi-disciplinary designer who can deliver design solutions that meet your needs?
 Drop me a line!
 Leave your name, some details about the project, and let’s build something together!